-Do you have a passion for outdoor learning and education?
-Do you dream of learning how to lead outdoor sessions in a woodland environment?
+Do you have a passion for outdoor education and learning outside the classroom?
+Do you dream of learning how to lead your own outdoor sessions in a woodland environment?

-If you are interested in enhancing your skills and gaining the accreditation of an NCFE Level 2 Award to lead groups in a woodland environment, training to become a Woodland Activity Leader will provide you with the learning and knowledge you require.
+If you are interested in enhancing your skills to lead groups in a woodland environment, training to become a Woodland Activity Leader will provide you with the learning and knowledge you require.
 Woodland Activity Leader Training is an accredited outdoor learning course and an alternative to forest school training.

-Woodland Activity Leader Training is accredited with Professional Recognition by the General Teaching Council of Scotland.
-Teachers from across Scotland attending our Woodland Activity Leader Training can apply for GTCS Professional Recognition upon successful completion of the course.
+The General Teaching Council of Scotland has accredited Woodland Activity Leader Training with professional recognition.
+Teachers from across Scotland attending our Woodland Activity Leader Training can apply for GTCS professional recognition, towards their continued professional development, upon successful completion of the course.

 Our students will learn the legal roles and requirements of safely leading groups of both adults and children in a woodland environment, in addition to: